 Pro Tip: Adding vegetables mid-way through cooking keeps them from overcooking and getting mushy.

-Step 5: Remove the lid and use a slotted spoon or tongs to take the meat out.
+Step 7: When 1 hour of cooking time remains, add the cabbage wedges and finish.
+Remove the lid and use a slotted spoon or tongs to take the meat out.

-Step 6: Transfer the meat to a cutting board or serving platter and slice against the grain and serve.
+GARNISH/SERVE/SLICE: Transfer the meat to a cutting board or serving platter, slice against the grain and serve.
+Enjoy this crock pot corned beef and cabbage!

 - Be sure when slicing or shredding you go across the grain in ½-inch slices.